-Have you ever tasted the different between a home grown tomato and one you can buy in the store?
+Have you ever tasted the difference between a homegrown tomato and one you can buy in the store?
 There really is no comparison.
 If you are able to grow your own tomatoes then you know exactly what I am talking about.
+This recipe for Homemade Versatile Tomato Sauce is our family’s all-time favorite and we use it for a wide variety of dishes.

-This recipe has been in my family every since I can remember.
-It is a recipe for old fashioned tomato sauce and it is absolutely amazing.
+This recipe has been in my family ever since I can remember.
+It is a recipe for old-fashioned tomato sauce and it is absolutely amazing.
 If you try this recipe I think you will probably agree with me that it’s a keeper.
 You can tweak the recipe to make it spicier or you can go easy on the spices.
 Just make it according to your taste.

 - 1/2 Bushel tomatoes